Do you ever feel like your energy levels are lacking or that you can’t concentrate, no matter how hard you try?

 Pregnant women, breastfeeding mothers, and vegetarians/vegans may need more than usual due to increased needs or lifestyle choices.

-If you fall into one of these categories it is recommended to speak with a healthcare professional.
-Dietary supplements are also an option for those looking to ensure they are getting enough riboflavin in their diet, however supplements should only ever be taken in addition to eating a balanced diet and not as an alternative.
+If you fall into one of these categories, it is recommended that you speak with a healthcare professional.
+Dietary supplements are also an option for those looking to ensure they are getting enough riboflavin in their diet; however, supplements should only be taken in addition to eating a balanced diet and not as an alternative.

-It’s highly important to keep consumption within the recommended daily intake amount set by the World Health Organization; adults should not exceed 35mg of riboflavin per day.
+It’s essential to keep consumption within the recommended daily intake amount set by the World Health Organization; adults should not exceed 35mg of riboflavin daily.